cloudio-project/cloudio-project.github.io/docs/data_access/http.md

 |max|Maximal number of entries to return.|-|1000|
 |separator|CSV Separator.|-|;|

-!> Requesting too many datapoints will lead to an http timeout.
+!> Requesting too many datapoints will lead to a http timeout.

 ## Write setpoints and parameters